hashgraph/hedera-services/platform-sdk/docs/proposals/testing/platform-tests-enhancement.md

 - validate state is properly signed by the platform

 In order to achieve these assertions, we should collect the events produced by consensus for each node and the state signed by each node.
-We can assert this behaviour at a predefined fixed period of time, to keep less memory footprint and stop the test as early as possible in case of mismatch between the expected and the actual results.
+We can assert this behaviour at a predefined fixed period of time, to keep less memory footprint and stop the test as early as possible, in case of mismatch between the expected and the actual results.

 In addition, we should have proper validation logic to make these assertions.
 Since they might be common for a lot of the turtle test cases, as well as some of the ConsensusTests, we can have common static validations extracted as some sort of validation utility.

-To achieve getting the events and state produced by a given TurtleNode for a given period of time, we should make some changes to the platform wiring mechanism, so that it's more customizable and allows adding custom wires used for tests only, without affecting the production code.
+To achieve getting the events and state produced by a given TurtleNode for a given period of time, we should make some changes to the platform wiring mechanism, without affecting the production code.

 When this refactoring is in place, we can enhance the components we are interested in, with these special output wires that can collect the output data of the component.
 Similarly, in the future we can add more wires for other components that we might need to test.

 #### ConsensusEngine wiring changes